 Under the FIRREA law, there is a good chance that we can file a claim for you and protect your identity from being disclosed.
 Even though the federal guidance is not in rule format, the banks can still be liable if they fail act reasonably on cyber security matters.

 Interested in learning more?
-Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Visit our cybersecurity whistleblower page or contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 Not quite ready to call?
 Please know that all inquiries are protected by the attorney – client privilege and kept confidential.
 There are also no legal fees or costs unless we collect an award for you.
 In the last 5 years our whistleblower clients have received over $100 million.

 MahanyLaw – America’s Cybersecurity Whistleblower Lawyers